Universal Meals Frequently Asked QuestionsFrequently asked questions pertaining to the statewide Universal Meals Program for all school children.

 Can breakfast or lunch be sent home with students?

 No, LEAs participating in the NSLP and SBP cannot send meals home with students.
-Exceptions exist for LEAs that have opted into the limited use waiver for noncongregrate meals due to their meal service being limited by the COVID-19 pandemic.

 Do schools have to apply for the Community Eligibility Provision (CEP) or another Provision to provide universal free meals?